cbmr-data/cbmr-data.github.io/esrum/source/tips/snakemake.rst

-Running Snakemake with ``--slurm`` has a number of advantages over running Snakemake in a Slurm job (via ``sbatch`` or ``srun``) or in an interactive session on a compute node:
+Running Snakemake with ``--slurm`` has a number of advantages over running Snakemake in a Slurm job (via ``sbatch`` or ``srun``) or in an interactive session on a compute-node:

 -  Resources are only reserved for the duration of individual rules, meaning other jobs (yours and those of other users) can make use of